-Royal Forest Department director-general Cholathit Suraswadi was abruptly removed and transferred to the Prime Minister’s Office as a special advisor in a surprise decision by the cabinet on Tuesday.
+Royal Forest Department director-general Chonlatid Suraswadi was abruptly removed and transferred to the Prime Minister’s Office as a special advisor in a surprise decision by the cabinet on Tuesday.

-The minister added that his ministry had nothing to do with Mr Cholathit’s abrupt transfer.
+The minister added that his ministry had nothing to do with Mr Chonlatid’s abrupt transfer.

-Meanwhile, Mr Cholathit himself told the Press that he was puzzled by his transfer which, he said, was sudden and without any signs from General Surasak.
+Meanwhile, Mr Chonlatid himself told the Press that he was puzzled by his transfer which, he said, was sudden and without any signs from General Surasak.

 On the founding day of the ministry on Monday, he said he had discussion with General Surasak about community forest and acquisition of land for the landless to make a living and, moreover, the Royal Forest Department, was commended for its achievement in claiming back over 100,000 rai of forest land from encroachers and illegal resort operators.